OrderedCuts: A new approach for computing Gomory-Hu tree: Abstract

 \section{Abstract}

 The Gomory-Hu tree, or a cut tree, is a classic data structure that stores minimum $s$-$t$ cuts of an undirected weighted graph for all pairs of nodes $(s,t)$.
 We propose a new approach for computing the cut tree based on a reduction to the problem that we call {\tt OrderedCuts}.
 Given a sequence of nodes $s,v_1,\ldots,v_\ell$, its goal is to compute minimum $\{s,v_1,\ldots,v_{i-1}\}$-$v_i$ cuts for all $i\in[\ell]$.
 We show that the cut tree can be computed by $\tilde O(1)$ calls to {\tt OrderedCuts}.
 We also establish new results for {\tt OrderedCuts} that may be of independent interest.
 First, we prove that all $\ell$ cuts can be stored compactly with $O(n)$ space in a data structure that we call an {\em {\tt OC} tree}.
-We define a weaker version of this structure that we call {\em depth-1 {\tt OC} tree}, and show that it is sufficient for constructing the cut tree.
 Second, we prove results that allow divide-and-conquer algorithms for computing OC tree.
-We argue that the existence of divide-and-conquer algorithms makes our new approach a good candidate for a practical implementation.
+Finally, we describe a practical implementation based on {\tt OrderedCuts}, and compare it experimentally with two existing implementations of the classical Gomory-Hu tree algorithm as well as with our implementations.
+The results suggest that the {\tt OrderedCuts}-based approach is the most robust: on many family of problems it outperforms other algorithms by 1-2 orders of magnitude, and is never slower by more than a small factor.
+Our implementation is publicly available at \url{https://pub.ist.ac.at/~vnk/software.html}.